 Sauce: Combine butter, vegetable broth, pine nuts, and Parmesan cheese.
 Mix well with ravioli.

 Sometimes ravioli making just doesn’t work out.
 You try mark and cut them out, and they don’t seal correctly and you end up with a sticky mess.
 Then there are the bits and pieces of partial raviolis that need a home.
 Here’s the save: combine the leftovers and knead into a ball, adding more flour as necessary to make a workable dough.
 Roll out into a large, thin sheet and cut into strips with a knife or pastry cutter.
 Now you have spinach pasta!
 Serve with your sauce of choice topped with grated Parmesan cheese.

-“I would love to find a really great Alfredo recipe, and to be honest, I’m still looking.
-What I do like about this recipe is that the taste is pretty good, but unlike most Alfredo sauces, this one does not separate when reheated, making leftovers possible.
+“I would love to find a really exceptional Alfredo recipe, and to be honest, I’m still looking, but this recipe is still very good and quite satisfying.
+What I like most about this recipe though is that unlike most Alfredo sauces, this one does not separate when reheated, making leftovers possible.
 A very important consideration for a single person.” – April Ferre

 “I’ve heard people say that lasagne is too hard to make.
 Not so!
 It’s quick to layer these ingredients, pop it in the oven and do those odds and ends around the house that you need to get done.
 The most common problem I’ve heard in making lasagne comes from people putting the dried lasagne noodles directly into the pan.
 Cook them first!
 Or buy no-bake noodles, but make sure you know which type you have.
 And make sure you get all the water out of the thawed spinach.
 Serve it with some garlic bread and a nice salad (try the Italian Bread Salad) for a fabulous Italian meal.
 Then try Pietro’s Tiramisu for an authentic end to the evening.” – April Ferre